Picking up the phone is the best way to start the process of detox and rehabilitation.

 - If there are other factors involved with the addiction (such as an eating disorder, drug addiction or mental health issues)

-- If the individual is ready to start treatment for their addiction
+- If you or the individual is ready to start treatment for their addiction

-Can I Start the Alcohol Rehab, Detox or Recovery Process at the Time of My Call?
+Can I Start the Detox & Rehab Process at the Time of My Call?

 Yes, you can.
 When calling our 24-hour talk hotline for alcohol abuse, our goal is to find a course of treatment that will meet your unique situation.
 If you are calling a toll-free local or national addiction hotline, they may or may not assist you in finding treatment.
 If treatment is what you seek, we are here to help.